Handmade Quilts

 Log Cabin in the Round Amish Quilt

 The most interesting aspect of the Log Cabin quilt pattern is its capacity for manipulation into different patterns.
-The simple strips around a center block can be varied in size to create the curves seen in a Log Cabin in the Round Pattern.
+The simple strips around a center block can be varied in size to create the curves seen in a Log Cabin in the Round quilt pattern.
 A quilter can also make diagonal cuts into the “log” strips, sew them back together and create stars as seen in the Colorado Log Cabin quilt pattern.
-Other variations include the Star Log Cabin and the Pineapple Log Cabin.
+Other variations include the Star Log Cabin, Pineapple Log Cabin and Straight Furrows Log Cabin.

 Star Quilt Patterns